 - Scrotal Ultrasound.
 An accurately-performed ultrasound, in which the size of the veins and abnormal blood flow can be seen and measured, can be a very accurate means of confirming the presence of a varicocele.

-When is repair of a Varicocele recommended?
+When is Varicocele treatment recommended?

-If you have a varicocele in one or both testicles, Dr. Werthman may recommend repair under very specific circumstances, including:
+If you have a varicocele in one or both testicles, Dr. Werthman may recommend varicocele repair under very specific circumstances, including:

 - When you and your partner are infertile (failed to conceive after a year or more of unprotected, frequent sexual intercourse), your tested semen shows abnormal parameters, and you have a varicocele present on physical examination;